 Trenton is a larger medium-sized city located in the state of New Jersey.
 With a population of 84,225 people and 55 constituent neighborhoods, Trenton is the seventh largest community in New Jersey.
-Trenton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Trenton was built prior to World War II, making it one of the older and more historic cities in the country.

-Trenton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Trenton is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Trenton who work in office and administrative support (16.23%), maintenance occupations (11.90%), and food service (9.66%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Trenton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Trenton is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Trenton who work in office and administrative support (16.03%), maintenance occupations (12.04%), and food service (10.55%).

 The most common language spoken in Trenton is English.
 Other important languages spoken here include Spanish and French Creole.